sparks-baird/xtal2png/reports/paper.md

-introduced the revolutionary natural language processing transformer architecture in Jun 2017; yet the application of transformers to the adjacent domain of material informatics (chemical-formula-based predictions) was not publicly realized until late 2019/early 2020 [@goodallPredictingMaterialsProperties2019;@wangCompositionallyrestrictedAttentionbasedNetwork2020], approximately two-and-a-half years later, with peer-reviewed publications dating in late 2020/ mid-2021 [@goodallPredictingMaterialsProperties2020;@wangCompositionallyRestrictedAttentionbased2021].
+introduced the revolutionary natural language processing transformer architecture in Jun 2017; yet the application of transformers to the adjacent domain of material informatics (chemical-formula-based predictions) was not publicly realized until late 2019 [@goodallPredictingMaterialsProperties2019;@wangCompositionallyrestrictedAttentionbasedNetwork2020], approximately two-and-a-half years later, with peer-reviewed publications dating in late 2020 [@goodallPredictingMaterialsProperties2020;@wangCompositionallyRestrictedAttentionbased2021].
-Another example of a state-of-the-art algorithm domain transfer is refactoring image-processing models for crystal structure applications, with the introduction, domain transfer (preprint), and peer-reviewed domain transferred publication dates of Sep 2016, Oct 2017, and Apr 2018 ([@kipfSemisupervisedClassificationGraph2016], [@xieCrystalGraphConvolutional2017], and [@xieCrystalGraphConvolutional2018]),
+Another example of a state-of-the-art algorithm domain transfer is refactoring image-processing models for crystal structure applications, with the introduction of domain transfer (preprint), and peer-reviewed domain transferred publication dates of Sep 2016, Oct 2017, and Apr 2018 ([@kipfSemisupervisedClassificationGraph2016], [@xieCrystalGraphConvolutional2017], and [@xieCrystalGraphConvolutional2018]),